Typhoon Rita (1978)

-Typhoon Rita, known in the Philippines as Typhoon Kading, was the most powerful tropical cyclone during the 1978 Pacific typhoon season and one of the most intense tropical cyclones on record.
+Typhoon Rita, known in the Philippines as Super Typhoon Kading, was the most powerful tropical cyclone during the 1978 Pacific typhoon season and one of the most intense tropical cyclones on record.
 A long-lived and destructive tropical cyclone, Rita began its journey east of the Marshall Islands and rapidly moved westwards, becoming a typhoon on October 20.
 Rita continued rapid intensification and attained super typhoon status and later an atmospheric pressure of 878 mbar on October 25.
 Rita struck the Philippines overnight on October 26 and entered the South China Sea as a minimal typhoon.
 Rita caused extreme damage and more than 300 deaths.

 Meteorological history

 Rita originated from a tropical depression that originated east of the Marshall Islands, near the International Date Line, on October 17.
 It rapidly intensified while moving westward and became a typhoon on October 20, about 500 mi south-southwest of Wake Island.
 Rita continued rapid intensification and became a Category 4-equivalent super typhoon on October 23.

 At 6:22 A.M., local time, on October 24, a reconnaissance aircraft reported a minimum pressure reading of 888 mbar and maximum surface winds of 130 kn.
 Rita continued to move westward and late in the evening of the same day, Rita passed 60 mi of Guam, where heavy damages to banana plantations were reported.
 Rita continued moving rapidly westward towards Luzon at a speed of 23 kn.
 Rita's central pressure fell to a minimum of 878 mbar when it was about 650 mi east of Manila at noon on October 25.
 Satellite pictures received later in the afternoon revealed a distinct eye and good cirrus outflow associated with the circulation of Rita.
 During the following night, on October 26, Rita made landfall over Luzon, causing disastrous damage and leaving 200,000 homeless.
 Baler, located on the east coast of Luzon, reported gusts of 50 kn when the storm passed just to the south of it.
 Infanta, located 60 mi south of Baler, reported a minimum sea-level pressure of 971.5 mbar.